EyeWriting/EyeblinkMaster/README.md

 Author:  prof. Won-Du Chang, Pukyong National University, Korea Rep.
 Contact: 12cross@gmail.com

-This is a library to detect Eyeblink Artifact from EEG, using Multi SDW Algorithm
+This is a Matlab library to detect Eyeblink Artifact from EEG, using Multi SDW Algorithm

 You may try to run as follows to check the results.

 ">> sample_test"

 It is recommended to optimize the threshold to adapt your own data.